zeldaret/botw/Contributing.md

         * To do so, search for the name or the address of function you have decompiled, and add the mangled function name to the last column.
     * Pass the `--source` flag to show source code interleaved with assembly code.
     * Add the `--inlines` flag to show inline function calls.
 This is not enabled by default because it usually produces too much output to be useful.
+    * Pass `-mw3` for automatic rebuilds whenever a source file is modified.
     * For more options, see [asm-differ](https://github.com/simonlindholm/asm-differ).
 * To print progress: `tools/common/progress.py`
     * Note that progress is only approximate because of inline functions, templating and compiler-generated functions.